YoloNomy/YoloNomy.github.io/codes/cosmo/black-holes.md

 # General relativity

+As Wheeler famously put it "Matter tells space time how to curve, space-time tells matter how to move."

+### Matter tells space time how to curve

+# The Einstein equation

 In general relativity, our best theory of gravitation, the gravitational force is understood as motion in a curved space-time.
 The geometry of space time is fully described by the metric field $g_{\mu\nu}$, allowing to describe length through the generalized pythagorian theorem :

 $$ ds^2 = g_{\mu \nu}dx^\mu dx^\nu$$